khushali-desai/Airline-Customer-Satisfaction-ML-Project/README.md

-# ✈️ Airline Customer Satisfaction Prediction
+# ✈️ Airline Customer Satisfaction ML Project

-This project focuses on predicting airline customer satisfaction using a **Decision Tree Classifier**.
-The dataset includes features such as gender, customer type, age, class, type of travel, flight distance, and various service ratings.
+This Machine Learning project predicts airline customer satisfaction using a **Decision Tree Classifier**.
+The project was implemented in **Jupyter Notebook** and follows a complete machine learning pipeline from preprocessing to model evaluation.

-The goal is to classify whether a customer is **satisfied** or **not satisfied** based on these attributes.
-This project demonstrates end-to-end data preprocessing, exploratory data analysis (EDA), feature engineering, model training, and evaluation using a Decision Tree.

 ---

 ## 📁 Dataset Overview

-The dataset includes the following key features:
+The dataset includes the following features:

-- **Demographic Information**: Gender, Age, Customer Type
+- **Demographics**: Gender, Age, Customer Type
-- **Flight Information**: Class, Type of Travel, Flight Distance, Departure/Arrival Delays
+- **Flight Details**: Class, Type of Travel, Flight Distance, Departure and Arrival Delays
-- **Service Ratings**: Ratings for Inflight Service, Cleanliness, Food and Drink, etc.
+- **Service Ratings**: Seat comfort, Cleanliness, Food and Drink, etc.
-- **Target Variable**: `satisfaction` (encoded as 1 for Satisfied, 0 for Neutral or Dissatisfied)
+- **Target Variable**: `satisfaction` (1 = Satisfied, 0 = Not Satisfied)

 ---

-## 🔧 Steps Performed
+## 🔧 Project Workflow

 ### 1. Data Preprocessing

-- Removed unnecessary columns (like `Unnamed: 0`)
+- Removed the `Unnamed: 0` column
+- Dropped rows with missing values
-- Replaced spaces in column names with underscores for consistency
+- Replaced spaces in column names with underscores
-- Handled missing values by dropping rows with `NaN`
-- Encoded the target variable (`satisfaction`) using binary mapping
+- Converted the `satisfaction` column into binary format (1 and 0)
-- Applied **Label Encoding** for categorical features
+- Applied **Label Encoding** to categorical variables

 ### 2. Exploratory Data Analysis (EDA)

-- Used **Seaborn** and **Matplotlib** for visualizing:
+- Visualized customer satisfaction distribution
-  - Distribution of satisfaction across classes and types of travel
+- Analyzed relationships between satisfaction and features like travel class and customer type
-  - Correlation heatmap between features
+- Created a correlation heatmap using seaborn
-  - Count plots for categorical features
-- Identified key patterns like higher satisfaction in Business Class and among Loyal Customers

 ### 3. Feature Scaling

-- Used **StandardScaler** to normalize numerical features such as `Age`, `Flight Distance`, and delays.
+- Applied `StandardScaler` to numerical features for model training

 ### 4. Model Building

+- Used **DecisionTreeClassifier** from scikit-learn
-- Split data into training and testing sets (80/20 split)
+- Split the data into training and testing sets using an 80/20 ratio
-- Trained a **Decision Tree Classifier** using scikit-learn

 ### 5. Model Evaluation

-The performance of the model was evaluated using multiple metrics:
+The Decision Tree model performance:

-- **Accuracy Score**: `0.946`
+- **Accuracy Score**: `0.9154694286668894`
-- **Precision Score**: `0.95`
-- **Recall Score**: `0.94`
+- **Recall Score**: `0.8987730061349694`
-- **F1 Score**: `0.94`
+- **F1 Score**: `0.9025798998844821`
-- **Confusion Matrix** and **Classification Report** were also generated for a detailed breakdown.
+- **Precision Score**: `0.9064191802010828`

+A classification report and confusion matrix were also generated.

 ---

-## 📌 Key Findings

-- **Loyal Customers** and **Business Class** travelers were more likely to be satisfied.
-- Decision Tree performed well with a high accuracy and balanced precision/recall.
-- Features like `Inflight_wifi_service`, `Online_boarding`, and `Seat_comfort` had noticeable influence on satisfaction.

----

-## 🛠️ Tools & Libraries Used
+## 🛠️ Tools Used

-- Python
+- Python (Jupyter Notebook)
 - Pandas, NumPy
 - Seaborn, Matplotlib
 - Scikit-learn (DecisionTreeClassifier, metrics, preprocessing)

 ---

-## 📊 Conclusion

-This project successfully demonstrates how a **Decision Tree model** can be used to predict customer satisfaction with high accuracy using a clean and interpretable set of features.
-The workflow included complete preprocessing, meaningful EDA, and a well-evaluated model.

----

-## 📌 Author
+## 🧑‍💻 Author

-This project was solely developed and implemented by the author using personal code and analysis.
+This project was fully implemented by the author using Jupyter Notebook.
+All analysis, visualization, and model training were done from scratch using personal code.